zone-eu/zone-mta/plugins/README.md

 The plugin endpoints are reachable via `/plugin/<plugin key><path>`.
 E.g. `/plugin/awesome-plugin/test`

+For more information please see the [restify documentation](https://restify.com/docs/home/)

 ### Errors

 If you return an error with the smtp hook callback then the error message is returned to the client as the SMTP response.
 To set a specific return code to be returned, use `responseCode` property.
 Hook is processed until first error occurs.